 - IPB Light: You can select this method when recording in MP4.
 The bit rate is lower than IPB Standard resulting in smaller file sizes, and compatibility with a larger range of playback systems.
 Allows the longest possible movie shooting times on cards of a given capacity.

 Drive Modes: The Canon EOS 7D Mark II offers the following Drive (Shutter) modes.

-you press the shutter button completely, one shot will be taken.
+- Single Shooting: When you press the shutter button completely, one shot will be taken.

 - Continuous Shooting: While you press the shutter